ngryman/fauda/README.md

 }
 ```

-Fauda uses a [JSON schema](https://json-schema.org/) to load and normalize your configuration.
 For more information on JSON schemas, you can take a look at their [Getting Started](https://json-schema.org/learn/getting-started-step-by-step.html) guide.

 </details>

 <details>
 <summary><b>3️⃣ Generate</b> types <i>(optional)</i></summary><br>

+Generating types allows you to have a strongly typed configuration object in your code.
+As a bonus, it also enables autocompletion for Typescript configuration files!

 Generate a `src/configuration.ts` file: